forcedotcom/mobile-ui-elements/README.md

 	Example (when using inside Visualforce):

 	```
-	<force-signin consumerkey="OAuth Consumer key" callbackurl="OAuth Callback url"></force-signin>
+	<force-signin consumerkey="CONSUMER_KEY_FROM_SALESFORCE_CONNECTED_APP" callbackurl="https://mycallback.com"></force-signin>
 	```

+2. __force-sobject-collection__: This element provides a custom component for `Force.SObjectCollection` from Mobile SDK's SmartSync JS.
+It allows apps to easily fetch a list of records from a salesforce sobject in both online & offline modes.
+For Offline use, the application should first create a Smartstore soup with same name as the target sobject.

+    Supported attributes include:
+    - `sobject`: (Required) Name of Salesforce sobject against which fetch operations will be performed.
+    - `query`: (Optional) SOQL/SOSL/SmartSQL statement to fetch the records.
+Required when querytype is soql, sosl or cache.
+    - `querytype`: (Optional) Default: mru.
+Type of query (mru, soql, sosl, cache).
+Required if query attribute is specified.
+    - `autosync`: (Optional) Auto synchronize (fetch/save) changes to the model with the remote server/local store.
+If false, use fetch/save methods to commit changes to server or local store.
+    - `maxsize`: (Optional) Default: -1.
+If positive, limits the maximum number of records fetched.

+    Methods:
+    - `fetch`: Initiates the fetching of records from the relevant data store (server/offline store).
+    - `reset`: Replaces all the existing contents of the collection and initiates autosync if enabled.

+    Events:
+    - `reset`: when the collection's entire contents have been replaced.
+    - `sync`: when the collection has been successfully synced with the server
+    - `error`: when a request to remote server has failed.

+    Example:

+    ```
+    <force-sobject-collection sobject="Account" querytype="mru"></force-sobject-collection>
+    ```

+3. __force-sobject__: This element provides a custom component for `Force.SObject` from Mobile SDK's SmartSync JS.
+It allows apps to easily perform CRUD operations against a salesforce sobject in both online & offline modes.
+For Offline use, the application should first create a Smartstore soup with same name as the target sobject.

+    Supported attributes include:
+    - `sobject`: (Required) Name of Salesforce sobject against which CRUD operations will be performed.
+    - `recordid`: (Required) Id of the record on which CRUD operations will be performed.
+    - `fieldlist`: (Optional) Default: All fields.
+List of field names that need to be fetched for the record.
+Provide a space delimited list.
+Also the field names are case sensitive.
+    - `autosync`: (Optional) Auto synchronize (fetch/save) changes to the model with the remote server/local store.
+If false, use fetch/save methods to commit changes to server or local store.
+    - `cachemode`: (Optional) Default `SFDC.cacheMode()`.
+The cache mode (server-first, server-only, cache-first, cache-only) to use during CRUD operations.
+    - `mergemode`: (Optional) Default `Force.MERGE_MODE.OVERWRITE`.
+The merge model to use when saving record changes to salesforce.
+    - `fields`: Returns a map of fields to values for a specified record.
+Update this map to change SObject field values.

+    Methods:
+    - `fetch`: Initiate the fetching of record data from the relevant data store (server/offline store).
+    - `save`: Initiate the saving of record data to the relevant data store (server/offline store).
+    - `destroy`: Initiate the deleting of record data from the relevant data store (server/offline store).

+    Events:
+    - `save`: when the data has been successfully saved to the server.
+    - `sync`: when the data has been successfully synced with the server.
+    - `destroy`: when a record is deleted.
+    - `error`: when a request to remote server has failed.
+    - `invalid`: when the data validation fails on the client.

+    Example:

+    ```
+    <force-sobject sobject="Account" recordid="001000000000AAA"></force-sobject>
+    ```

+4. __force-sobject-store__: This element provides a custom component for `Force.StoreCache` from Mobile SDK's SmartSync JS.
+It allows an app to quickly create and manage Smartstore soup for a salesforce sobject.

+    Supported attributes include:
+    - `sobject`: (Required) Type of sobject that you would like to store in this cache.
+    - `fieldstoindex`: (Optional) Addition fields (given by their name) that you want to have indexes on.
+    - `cacheReady`: Returns a promise to track store cache creation progress.
+    - `cache`: Returns an instance of Force.StoreCache when it's ready to store/retrieve data.
+    - `cacheForOriginals`: Returns an instance of Force.StoreCache to be used to keep data copy for conflict resolution.

+    Methods:
+    - `destroy`: Removes the soup from smartstore.
+Returns a promise to track the completion of process.

+    Events:
+    - `store-ready`: Fires this event when the store cache has been successfully created and ready to use.
+    - `store-destroy`: Fires this event when the store cache has been successfully removed.

+    Example:

+    ```
+    <force-sobject-store sobject="Account"></force-sobject-store>
+    ```

+5. __force-sobject-layout__: This web component provides the layout information for a particular sobject type or record.
+Layout information is cached in memory for existing session and is also stored in smartstore if used with Mobile SDK. `force-ui-detail` and `force-sobject-related` use this web component to obtain layout information.

+    Supported attributes include:
+    - `sobject`: (Required) Name of Salesforce sobject for which layout info will be fetched.
+    - `hasrecordtypes`: (Optional) Default: false.
+If false, the element returns the default layout.
+Set true if the sobject has recordtypes or if you are unsure.
+If set to true, `recordid` or `recordtypeid` must be provided.
+    - `recordtypeid`: (Optional) Default: null.
+Id of the record type for which layout has to be fetched.
+Required if `hasrecordtypes` is true and `recordid` is not provided.
+    - `recordid`: (Optional) Default: null.
+Id of the record for which layout has to be fetched.
+Required if `hasrecordtypes` is true and `recordtypeid` is not provided.
+    - `layout`: (Read Only) Returns an object with the complete layout information.

+    Methods:
+    - `fetch`: Method to manually initiate the fetching of layout information.

+    Example:

+    ```
+    <force-sobject-layout sobject="Account"></force-sobject-layout>
+    ```

+6. __force-sobject-relatedlists__: This element allows fetching related lists configuration of a sobject record.
+It embeds the `force-sobject-layout` element to fetch the related list setup from the page layout.
+If `recordid` attribute is provided, it also generates a soql/cache query to fetch the related record items.

+    Supported attributes include:
+    - `sobject`: (Required) Name of Salesforce sobject for which related list info will be fetched.
+    - `recordid`: (Required) Id of the record for which related list queries will be generated.
+These queries can be used for fetching related records.
+    - `hasrecordtypes`: (Optional) Default: false.
+If false, the element returns the default layout.
+Set true if the sobject has recordtypes or if you are unsure.
+If set to true, `recordid` or `recordtypeid` must be provided.
+    - `recordtypeid`: (Optional) Default: null.
+Id of the record type for which layout has to be fetched.
+Required if `hasrecordtypes` is true and `recordid` is not provided.
+    - `relationships`: (Optional) Default: null.
+A list of relationship names that should only be fetched.
+If null, it fetches all related lists that are queryable.
+    - `relatedLists`: Returns an array of all the related list information.

+    Example:

+    ```
+    <force-sobject-relatedlists sobject="Account" recordid="001000000000AAA"></force-sobject-relatedlists>
+    ```

-2. __force-ui-app__: force-ui-app element is a top level UI element that provides the basic styling and structure for the application.
+7. __force-ui-app__: This element is a top level UI element that provides the basic styling and structure for the application.
 This element uses polymer layout features to enable flexible sections on the page.
 This is useful in single page view with split view panels.
 All the children of the main section must have the class "content" specified on them to apply the right styles.

 	Supported attributes include:
 	- `multipage`: (Optional) Default: false.
 When true, force-ui-app shows only one direct child, with class="page", at a time and allows navigation to other child elements.
 	- `startpage`: (Optional) Default: first direct child element with class="page".
 Instance of the DOM element, with class="page", that should be shown first when the app loads.
-	- `hideheader`: (Optional) Default: false.
-Show/Hide default header on the page.

 	Example (when using inside Visualforce):

 	```
-	<force-ui-app multipage="true"></force-ui-app>
+	<force-ui-app multipage></force-ui-app>
 	```

-3. __force-ui-list__: force-ui-list element enables the rendering of list of records for any sobject.
-The element can be configured using various attributes, such as query, sobject and querytype, to show specific set of records.
+8. __force-ui-list__: This element enables the rendering of simple list of salesforce records driven by a `force-sobject-collection`.
+It uses the iron-selector element to detect record selection based on user's tap actions.
 This element should always be a child of `force-ui-app` element to inherit the appropriate styles.

 	Supported attributes include:
-	- `sobject`: (Required) Type of sobject on which you want to render a list.
+	- `sobject`: (Required) Name of Salesforce sobject for which record list will be generated.
-	- `query`: (Optional) Default: null.
-SOQL/SOSL/SmartSQL statement to fetch the records.
+    - `query`: (Optional) SOQL/SOSL/SmartSQL statement to fetch the records.
 Required when querytype is soql, sosl or cache.
     - `querytype`: (Optional) Default: mru.
 Type of query (mru, soql, sosl, cache).
 Required if query attribute is specified.
+    - `labelfield`: (Optional) Default: "Name".
+Name of the field to be used as label on each list element.
+    - `sublabelfield`: (Optional) Name of the field to be used as the sublabel on each list element.
+    - `selected`: Returns the value of "idfield" of the selected records.

 	Example: